Wrinkling and Haefliger structures: Introduction

 \subsection{Structure of the paper}

-We discuss partial differential relations, Diff-invariance, and \'etale spaces of solutions in Section \ref{sec:preliminaries1}.
-Our theorems about wrinkling into \'etale space are proven in Section \ref{sec:wrinklingEtale}.
-In Section \ref{sec:preliminaries2} we discuss Haefliger's viewpoint of classifying groupoids and we develop the language needed to deal with arbitrary $\Diff$-invariant relations.
-This formalism is then combined with wrinkling in Section \ref{sec:wrinklingHaefliger} to prove our results about Haefliger microbundles and connectivity of the associated classifying space.
+We discuss partial differential relations, Diff-invariance, and \'etale spaces of solutions in \cref{sec:preliminaries1}.
+In \cref{sec:singularities} we discuss the required theory on singularities of maps.
+Our theorems about wrinkling into \'etale space are proven in \cref{sec:wrinklingEtale}. \Cref{prop:connectivityEtale}, concerning the connectivity of \'etale space, is proven in \cref{sec:applWrinkling}, where also applications of \cref{thm:wrinklingEtale} to folded symplectic structures and horizontal homotopy groups are discussed.
+In \cref{sec:prelimGroupoids} we discuss Haefliger's viewpoint on groupoids, principal bundles and microbundles. \Cref{sec:TechResultsPb} contains some technical results related to the smoothing of principal bundles, and the lifting of principal bundles to microbundles.
+In \cref{sec:Rgroupoids} we develop the language needed to deal with groupoids encoding arbitrary $\Diff$-invariant relations, and we discuss the formal analogue in \cref{ssec:formalAnalogue}.
+We combine this with wrinkling in \cref{sec:wrinklingHaefliger} to prove our results about Haefliger microbundles and connectivity of the associated classifying space.